 Becky and Bob chose their new Medicare plan after working with an independent insurance agent.
 But they still wanted to be as informed as possible.
 They learned through an advertisement in their local newspaper that an Aetna representative would be holding an informational meeting in their area.

 The meeting, they say, exceeded their expectations.
 Jim, the representative who hosted the event, "takes time and explains things," Becky says.
 "He takes it step-by-step and takes questions, any questions at all.
 He'll explain what's involved, what plans you can get, how much it costs, what your coverage is."

 At the meeting, attendees could peruse materials that often aren't mailed home.
 Becky remembers that she and others were especially interested in booklets outlining drug coverage and in-network medical providers.
 "You can make sure that your doctors are covered, because those of us with Medicare want to see it in writing," Becky says.

 Becky and Bob also connected with others at the meeting.
 "We talked to other people about the plan and how much we all liked it," Becky said.
 Though Becky and Bob had already enrolled in the Medicare plan of their choice, others at the meeting were able to enroll with the representative's help in about 10 minutes.
-(If meetings aren't offered in your area, representatives can also visit your home or call you directly.
-Learn more here.)

 The very first time they switched plans, the couple focused on the money they saved.
 But when Bob was diagnosed with prostate cancer, they realized how important it was to have a strong network of physicians and other providers at their disposal.
 Testing related to Bob's condition was performed at the renowned Cleveland Clinic in Cleveland, OH.